Dragon Fin Soup: Development

 The game is the first title by the five person independent development studio Grimm Bros.
-The development studio was founded in March 2013 by Human Head Studios' former COO Ash Montif and by Randis Albion, an artist that previously worked on League of Legends, AquaNox: The Angel's Tears, and Magic: The Gathering.
+The development studio was founded in March 2013 by Human Head Studios' former COO Ash Monif and by Randis Albion, an artist that previously worked on League of Legends, AquaNox: The Angel's Tears, and Magic: The Gathering.

 Development was part-funded through a Kickstarter crowdfunding campaign.
 The campaign launched in March 2014 with an initial goal of US$24,000 to provide funding the base game.
-It concluded in April 2014 with $119,719 raised, achieving a stretch goal of porting the game to Sony platforms.
+It concluded in April with $119,719 raised, achieving a stretch goal of porting the game to Sony platforms.
 As part of a 75-game wave of approvals, Valve accepted the game to be sold and distributed through their Steam software platform.

 As of December 2019, the game has been abandoned by its developers, and the promised "Extra Chunky Edition" and further updates have been indefinitely postponed.
 No official announcements were made, but the developers' online presences are no longer maintained.